Towards early fault tolerance on a 2$\times$N array of qubits equipped with shuttling

 \subsection{Silicon spin qubits}

-Electron spins in silicon quantum dots (QDs) are a promising physical platform to perform quantum computing: single- and two-qubit gates with fidelity well above $99\%$ \cite{Xue_2022, Noiri_2022, Mills_2022} or even beyond $99.9\%$ \cite{Yoneda_2017} have been demonstrated, simple instances of quantum error correction have been shown to be feasible \cite{O_Gorman_2016} or have already been implemented \cite{Takeda_2022} and the technology has been scaled to processors with up to 6 qubits \cite{Philips_2022}.
-Furthermore, the compatibility with advanced manufacturing techniques \cite{Maurand_2016, Zwerver_2022} and cryogenic classical electronics \cite{Xue_2021, ruffino2021integrated} make them ideal candidates for large scale integration \cite{Piot_2022}.
+Electron spins in silicon quantum dots (QDs) are a promising physical platform to perform quantum computing: single- and two-qubit gates with fidelity well above $99\%$ \cite{Xue_2022, Noiri_2022, Mills_2022} or even beyond $99.9\%$ \cite{Yoneda_2017} have been demonstrated, simple instances of quantum error correction have been shown to be feasible \cite{O_Gorman_2016} or have already been implemented \cite{Takeda_2022}, and the technology has been scaled to processors with up to 6 qubits \cite{Philips_2022}.
+Furthermore, the compatibility with advanced manufacturing techniques \cite{Maurand_2016, Zwerver_2022} and cryogenic classical electronics \cite{XueXiao2021Ccco, ruffino2021integrated} make them ideal candidates for large scale integration \cite{Gonzalez-ZalbaM.F.2021Ssqc}.

-While silicon architectures are expected to eventually provide dense two-dimensional grids of qubits \cite{Veldhorst_2017}, early silicon quantum processor designs are particularly interesting since they could meet the requirements for the implementation of the protocol described in this paper.
+While silicon architectures are expected to eventually provide dense two-dimensional grids of qubits \cite{Veldhorst_2017, Boter_2022}, early silicon quantum processor designs are particularly interesting since they could meet the requirements for the implementation of the protocol described in this paper.
 These are $(i)$ a bilinear qubit topology, $(ii)$ information shuttling.
 Both these criteria have been met experimentally: devices with 2$\times$N arrays of QDs have been demonstrated \cite{hutin2019gate}; and information transfer has been achieved using spin shuttling techniques in the form of bucket brigade \cite{Yoneda_2021} or conveyor belt approaches \cite{Seidler_2022}.
 The first method makes use of tunneling to shuttle electrons, by successively lowering the potential of subsequent quantum dots along their way to generate their movement.
 On the contrary, the second method aims at always keeping the wavefunction at a minimum of a smoothly moving sine wave, without tunneling out of it (see Fig. 2 of \cite{Langrock_2023}).
 In our paper, as we aim to shuttle all data qubits collectively, the conveyor-belt approach is advantageous: indeed electrons can just be placed at the minima of the moving sine wave potential.
 Only four signals are thus required for the shuttling of all the data qubits \cite{Langrock_2023}.
 The drawback is that each electron must occupy the space of four clavier gates rather than one.